p1tsi/rustbish/README.md

 # Rustbish (WIP)

-Rustbish is a tool written in Rust that lets you dumpster dive into SQLite files looking for some valuable data.
+Rustbish is a tool written in Rust for dumpster diving into SQLite files and their corresponding WAL to resurrect lost or deleted data.
-Rustbish is an SQLite database parser through which extract data without perform an "sqlite3_open" call, which cause a WAL checkpoint.
+Rustbish is an SQLite database parser through which extract data without perform an "sqlite3_open" call, which causes a WAL checkpoint operation.
 The tool is designed specifically for forensic investigators and security experts who need to extract crucial information from SQLite databases.